 Fig. 3 – Unknown artist, The Studio of Tingqua.
 Watercolors on paper.
 Private collection of Carl L. Crossman, Massachusetts.
 25.4 x 17.2 cm.

 Fig. 4 – Unknown artist, The Studio of Tingqua.
-Watercolors on paper.
+Watercolor on paper.
 The Kelton Foundation, Los Angeles.
 25 x 17 cm.
 Provenance: Acquired in 1987 from a London dealer.

 Fig. 5 – Unknown artist, The Studio of Tingqua.
 Watercolors on paper.
 Independence Seaport Museum, Philadelphia.
 Catalog no. 1979.079.
 29 x 18 cm.
 Provenance: Purchased by the museum from Childs Gallery, Boston, in 1979.
 Image courtesy of Independence Seaport Museum (Philadelphia, PA).